MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

      - Number of matched pairs
      - Matched pair fraction (matched / min(query_pairs, candidate_pairs))
 3. Store all results (no filtering by similarity score)

+### Exposure-outcome pair matching

+Exposure-outcome pairs are matched between studies using a **hierarchical fallback scheme** with three tiers, processed in order of decreasing precision.
+Each pair is matched at most once; pairs matched at a higher-precision tier are excluded from lower-precision tiers.

+**Tier 1 - Exact matching:**
+Pairs with identical trait indices (same exposure_trait_index AND same outcome_trait_index).
+This is the highest-confidence match.

+**Tier 2 - Fuzzy matching (fallback):**
+For pairs unmatched by Tier 1, compute cosine similarity between 200-dimensional ScispaCy trait embeddings.
+Both exposure AND outcome traits must exceed the similarity threshold (default: 0.70) for a match.
+When multiple candidates exist, selects the best match using combined score `(exp_sim + out_sim) / 2`.

+**Tier 3 - EFO matching (fallback):**
+For pairs still unmatched after Tiers 1-2, match by shared EFO ontology term mappings.
+This is category-level matching (lowest precision).

+The algorithm is greedy: each similar result can only be matched once per tier.
+Match types are tracked via boolean flags (`match_type_exact`, `match_type_fuzzy`, `match_type_efo`) enabling downstream analysis of match quality effects.

+See @docs/GLOSSARY.md (Match type) for detailed definitions and examples.

 ### Parallel processing